ericsonga/TeacherCSP/_sources/CSPNameNames/noteActualVsFormalParams.rst

    :linenothreshold: 4

-|bigteachernote| Teacher Note: When calling a procedure or function, the names of formal and actual parameters don't have to match
+|bigteachernote| Teacher Note: Names for Formal and Actual Parameters
 =============================================================================

 A formal parameter is the name of the input value to a procedure, while